-TransCanada is proposing a Communication Protocol (Protocol) to provide guidelines for effective participation and communication in the relicensing process for the relicensing of the each of the Wilder, Bellows Falls, and Vernon Hydroelectric Projects.
+Great River Hydro is following a Communication Protocol (Protocol) to provide guidelines for effective participation and communication in the relicensing process for the relicensing of the each of the Wilder, Bellows Falls, and Vernon Hydroelectric Projects.

 Parties interested in the relicensing process for a particular Project have various options for identifying themselves and their interest based upon level of participation and formal status.
-Identification of these parties can either be through lists maintained by TransCanada or FERC.
-TransCanada will have an interested parties list for each project and a relicensing participants list for each project.
+Identification of these parties can either be through lists maintained by Great River Hydro or FERC.
+Great River Hydro has an interested parties list for each project and a relicensing participants list for each project.
 The distinction between the two is as follows:

 Interested Parties is the broad group of individuals and entities that have identified themselves to TransCanada or FERC either prior to or following the issuance of the Notice of Intent to Relicense (NOI) as interested in the relicensing proceedings.
 They include the tribes, state and federal agencies, local governments, NGOs, and private citizens.
 The initial list to whom the NOI was distributed pursuant to the FERC regulations in Section 5.5(c) was derived from a combination of the FERC mailing lists, the FERC service lists, parties identified through previous consultation or outreach, municipal officials, and abutters or parties with land within the Project boundary.

-Any party that desires to be added to or removed from the interested parties list should either return the prepaid postcard accompanying the NOI, indicating they wish to be removed, send an email to firstname.lastname@example.org or send a written request to Mr. John Ragonese at the address or email listed on the Contacts page.
+Any party that desires to be added to or removed from the interested parties list should either return the prepaid postcard accompanying the NOI, indicating they wish to be removed, or send an email or a written request to Mr. John Ragonese at the address or email listed on the Contacts page.
 View contacts.

 Parties requesting to be added to the interested parties list should provide the following contact information: name, e-mail, mailing address, phone, affiliation if appropriate, and resource area of interest.
 A current list of interested parties (excluding for privacy reasons, abutting landowners) will be maintained and updated.